W01fw00d/thenursewhocoded/ckpgf8w6e09qc3as14gvl4ze5.md

 - 💰 Good salary.
 You can earn a lot working as a software engineer 👩🏿‍💻.
 You won't earn so much as if you were working in the USA for example, but the salaries are quite better than in Europe for example

-- 📈 High demand for Software Engineers.
+- 📈 High demand for Software Engineers / people with a Computer Science Degree.
 I believe this is more or less true for any country nowadays, but there are a lot of growing companies 🏬 in Japan (especially in Tokyo), and there are a lot of jobs that you can perform without the need of speaking any Japanese ⛩

 - 🔐 Security.
 You can leave your goods unattended when you go to the toilet in a restaurant for example, or even in the street (people usually leave their bikes 🚲 unchained with bags and everything)